stewdio/beep.js/README.md

 Further
 ------------------------------------------------------------------------------
 In the future it might make more sense to separate Score into its own Class.
-The naming conventions could use some tightening.
+Beep’s naming conventions could use some tightening.
 And there is definitely a need for more explanation (and a demo) related to the difference between __[Just intonation](http://en.wikipedia.org/wiki/Just_intonation)__ and __[Equal temperament](http://en.wikipedia.org/wiki/Equal_temperament)__.
+And so much more to come.
 It’s early days.